digao-dalpiaz/DzHTMLText/README.md

 2. Ensure **Win32** Platform and **Release** config are selected in VCL and FMX packages.
 3. Then **Build** and **Install** all packages.
 4. If you want to use Win64 platform, select this platform and Build again.
-5. Add sub-path Win32\Release to the Library paths at Tools\Options using 32-bit option, and if you have compiled to 64 bit platform, add sub-path Win64\Release using 64-bit option.
+5. Add Library Path according to the platform in Tools\Options.
+Example: If you are using Win32, set path = `Lib\Win32\Release`.

 Supports Delphi XE3..Delphi 12